zanterian/HINF335_Assignment2_Task2/README.md

 This will print it out to stdout.

-To print to a file named 'output':
+To print to a file named 'Output.txt':

 $ cat DAD\_TABS.TXT | ./Process.pl > Output.txt;

+To print to a file then automatically open that file in libreoffice calc:
+$ cat DAD\_TABS.TXT | ./Process.pl > Output.txt;libreoffice --calc Output.txt;